U.S. flag

 Absence for Medical Examinations

-An employee may be granted excused absence to take a medical examination officially required in connection with his or her continued employment in the Department.
+An employee may be granted excused absence to take a medical examination officially required in connection with their continued employment in the Department.

 An employee who becomes ill during working hours may be granted excused absence for up to one hour for consultation and treatment in the nearest medical facility, including a government health unit or emergency room.